eclipse-che/che-operator/README.md

 ```

-The above method will work only with Docker 17.x (does not works if you want to build in MiniShift/MiniKube).
+The above method will work only with Docker 17.x (does not work if you want to build in MiniShift/MiniKube).
 Mostly useful if you run `oc cluster up` locally.

 ### Local debug che-operator(outside cluster)